Gilligan’s Island Transcript

 Just one teeny-weeny, little old drink.

-Gilligan's shot glass contains about four times as much as Ginger's shot glass.
+Gilligan's shot glass contains about four times as much liquid as Ginger's shot glass.
 Gilligan compares the drinks in the glasses.

 GILLIGAN